-- (1) A recognized quotation and trade reporting system shall set requirements governing the conduct of its users, including requirements that the users will conduct trading activities in compliance with this Instrument. - (2) A recognized quotation and trade reporting system shall monitor the conduct of its users and enforce the requirements set under subsection (1) either - (a) directly; or - (b) indirectly through a regulation services provider. - 7.4 Agreement between a Recognized Quotation and Trade Reporting System and a Regulation Services Provider - A recognized quotation and trade reporting system that monitors the conduct of its users indirectly through a regulation services provider shall enter into a written agreement with the regulation services provider that provides - (a) that the regulation services provider will monitor the conduct of the users of a recognized quotation and trade reporting system; - (b) that the regulation services provider will enforce the requirements set under subsection 7.3(1); - (c) that the recognized quotation and trade reporting system will transmit to the regulation services provider the information required by Part 11 of NI 21-101 and any other information reasonably required to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, and - (ii) the conduct of the recognized quotation and trade reporting system, as applicable; and - (d) that the recognized quotation and trade reporting system will comply with all orders or directions made by the regulation services provider. - 7.5 Co-ordination of Monitoring and Enforcement - A regulation services provider, recognized exchange, or recognized quotation and trade reporting system shall enter into a written agreement with all other regulation services providers, recognized exchanges, and recognized quotation and trade reporting systems to coordinate monitoring and enforcement of the requirements set under Parts 7 and 8.
+- (1) A recognized quotation and trade reporting system must set requirements governing the conduct of its users, including requirements that the users will conduct trading activities in compliance with this Instrument. - (2) A recognized quotation and trade reporting system must monitor the conduct of its users and enforce the requirements set under subsection (1) either - (a) directly; or - (b) indirectly through a regulation services provider. - (3) If a recognized quotation and trade reporting system has entered into a written agreement under section 7.4, the recognized quotation and trade reporting system must adopt requirements, as determined necessary by the regulation services provider, that govern the recognized quotation and trade reporting system and the conduct of the quotation and trade reporting system's users, and that enable the regulation services provider to effectively monitor trading on the recognized quotation and trade reporting system and across marketplaces. - 7.4 Agreement between a Recognized Quotation and Trade Reporting System and a Regulation Services Provider A recognized quotation and trade reporting system that monitors the conduct of its users indirectly through a regulation services provider must enter into a written agreement with the regulation services provider which provides that the regulation services provider will - (a) monitor the conduct of the users of the recognized quotation and trade reporting system, - (b) monitor the compliance of the recognized quotation and trade reporting system with the requirements set under subsection 7.3(3), and - (c) enforce the requirements set under subsection 7.3(1). - 7.4.1 Obligations of a Quotation and Trade Reporting System to a Regulation Services Provider A recognized quotation and trade reporting system that has entered into a written agreement with a regulation services provider must - (a) transmit to the regulation services provider the information required under Part 11 of NI 21-101 and any information reasonably required by the regulation services provider in the form and manner requested by the regulation services provider to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, including the compliance of marketplace participants with the requirements set under subsection 7.3(1), and - (ii) the conduct of the recognized quotation and trade reporting system, including the compliance of the recognized quotation and trade reporting system with the requirements set under subsection 7.3(3); and - (b) comply with all orders or directions made by the regulation services provider.

+7.5 Co-ordination of Monitoring and Enforcement - A regulation services provider, recognized exchange, or recognized quotation and trade reporting system must enter into a written agreement with all other regulation services providers, recognized exchanges, and recognized quotation and trade reporting systems to coordinate monitoring and enforcement of the requirements set under Parts 7 and 8.